 For time-series use cases such as logging, metrics, and APM, you typically store data in time-based indexes.
 As this data ages, practicing good index management ensures that your data is being stored in the most cost-effective way possible.
 In practical terms this means that, if you customize a deployment that includes more than one data configuration, you must also specify how Elasticsearch Service should manage your indices.

-In a hot-warm architecture, configuring index management typically means specifying where new indices get created initially and then where they get moved to later on.
-Additional features are available if you configure index lifecycle management (ILM), which offers additional features and more fine-grained control over indices.
-For instance, using ILM you can enable automatic roll-over of index aliases to new indices when existing indices are getting too large or too old, and you can set indices to be deleted when they are no longer useful to you.
+In a hot-warm architecture, you can use index curation to specify where new indices are created initially and where they are moved to later on.
+However, index curation will soon be deprecated in favor of index lifecycle management (ILM), which offers additional features and more fine-grained control over indices.
+For instance, using ILM you can enable automatic roll-over of index aliases to new indices when existing indices become too large or too old, and you can set indices to be deleted when they are no longer useful.